mwouts/itables/docs/troubleshooting.md

 ## Trust your notebook

-It could also be that your notebook is not _trusted_.
+It could also be because your notebook is not _trusted_.
 This happens when you have not run the notebook in full yourself (e.g. the notebook was sent to you with outputs, or the notebook was created by a tool like `papermill`).
 In that case, JavaScript code cannot run (and the interactive tables won't display)